Through-Foliage Surface-Temperature Reconstruction for Early Wildfire Detection: Discussion

+A simple temperature threshold is often insufficient for effective detection and classification, as it is easily invalidated by sunlight reflection and thermal radiation from the tree canopy and soil.
+Conversely, the thermal signatures of critical targets, such as incipient ground fires or people, can be very subtle.
+The shape and extent of heated areas (i.e., their morphological properties) are equally important for accurate classification.
+Our approach addresses this challenge by using synthetic aperture sensing to suppress occlusion (thereby mitigating canopy-level radiation and reflection) and deep-learning enabled surface temperature reconstruction to recover such subtle thermal signals obscured by residual thermal blur.
 While the efficiency of our method decreases with higher occlusion density and ambient temperature, it significantly outperforms conventional imaging techniques.
 On simulated data encompassing a wide range of ambient temperatures, forest densities, and sunlight conditions, our method achieved a 2 to 2.5-fold reduction in RMSE compared to conventional thermal images and uncorrected AOS integral images.
-In field experiments focusing on higher-temperature regime of hotspots only, the improvement was even more substantial, with a 12.8-fold RMSE gain over conventional thermal images and a 2.6-fold gain over uncorrected AOS integrals.
+In field experiments that explicitly address the complexities of real-world thermal environments, including variations in species composition and the subtle thermal interactions between the canopy and the understory.
+The improvement was even more substantial, with a 12.8-fold RMSE gain over conventional thermal images and a 2.6-fold gain over uncorrected AOS integrals.
+Furthermore, the model exhibits moderate sensitivity to errors in ambient temperature estimation.
+However, due to training across a wide range of ambient temperatures, the model remains robust to small deviations.
+In practice, errors within a realistic range primarily lead to slight biases in reconstructed temperature values rather than structural degradation of the recovered thermal patterns.
 Our experiments successfully revealed the complete shape and extent of fire hotspots and people, unlike conventional imaging which fails under occlusion.
-Furthermore, image processing remains near real-time.
+Performing such validation requires precise ground-truth measurements.
+However, acquiring such data in real-world conditions is both challenging and risky, as it requires controlled fire setups and the involvement of fire safety professionals to secure surrounding areas and prevent unintended fire spread.
+In active, unmanaged environments with dense vegetation, obtaining high-resolution ground temperature measurements is infeasible due to canopy occlusion.
+Consequently, controlled experiments using charcoal bowls are necessary to generate ground-truth data for quantitative evaluation (e.g., RMSE) and to verify morphological reconstruction against known geometric structures.
+While these experiments provide essential benchmarks, they cannot fully replicate the stochastic dynamics and environmental complexity of real wildfires.
+Future work will therefore focus on validation across diverse biomes and during active fire-suppression scenarios, where evaluation will likely emphasize qualitative fire detection rather than quantitative temperature reconstruction, as pixel-accurate ground truth is not obtainable under real wildfire conditions.
+Furthermore, the proposed approach operates near real time.
 On our hardware, the integration of 121 images and the subsequent temperature correction (i.e., image restoration inference) takes approximately 500ms.